isomerpages/mccy-harmonycircle/_sginharmony/Experience.md

 [Register here!](https://go.gov.sg/interfaithdialogue-faithfulmelodies)

 ### Pasir Ris-Punggol GRC Harmony Carnival
 ***By Pasir Ris-Punggol Harmony Circle & Punggol Shore Citizens' Consultative Committee***
 ![PR-P RH Carnival](/images/pasir%20ris-%20punggol%20rh%20carnival.jpeg)

 Join us in celebrating the vibrant Harmony Carnival on the 29th of July with your friends and family!
-Immerse yourself in a mesmerizing showcase of inter-cultural dance performances, where diverse traditions intertwine to create a harmonious spectacle.
-Delight your taste buds at the exquisite array of culinary delights from cultural booths representing the rich tapestry of racial groups.
+Immerse yourself in a mesmerising showcase of inter-cultural dance performances, where diverse traditions intertwine to create a harmonious spectacle.
+Delight your taste buds at the exquisite array of culinary delights from cultural booths representing the rich tapestry of our racial groups.
 This extraordinary event promises a joyful fusion of art, cuisine, and cultural exchange that will leave lasting memories for everyone involved.

 No registration required.